lyyljs/tdd-locker-robot/task/task-smart-locker-robot.md

   when smart robot store bag
   then return ticket and bag should store in locker 1

+- given locker 1 rest capacity equal to locker 2 when smart robot store bag then return ticket and bag should store in locker 1

 - given all lockers full
   when smart robot store bag
   then throw locker full exception